godotengine/godot-docs/classes/class_animationnode.rst

 :ref:`Dictionary<class_Dictionary>` **_get_child_nodes**\ (\ ) |virtual| |const|

-When inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`, implement this virtual method to return all children animation nodes in order as a ``name: node`` dictionary.
+When inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`, implement this virtual method to return all child animation nodes in order as a ``name: node`` dictionary.

 .. rst-class:: classref-item-separator